astropy/astropy-APEs/APE1.rst

 ..........

-Once the authors feel that they have reached as close to a consensus as they will get, they can submit the APE to the Coordination Committee, who are responsible for making a final decision.
+Once the authors feel that they have reached as close to a consensus as they will get (i.e., the community discussion on the APE has wound down), they can contact the Coordination Committee, who are responsible for making a final decision.
 The decision can be to:

 * accept the APE,
 * reject the APE, or
 * suggest to the authors to continue the discussion before re-submitting the APE for a decision.

+One of the Coordination Committee members should then:

+#.
+Fill in the "Decision rationale" section of the APE with a description of why
+   the status was chosen, including a summary of the community's discussion as relevant.
+#.
+Update the `date-last-revised` to the day of merging and `status` to
+   one of the options listed under "APE Status" section below.
+#.
+Update the "Date (last revised)" and "Status" info for the relevant row
+   in the "APEs" table in `README.txt`.
+#.
+Leave a brief comment in the PR indicating the result.
+#.
+Merge the PR with the above changes.
+#.
+If the APE was accepted, then see `README.rst` for archiving instructions.
+#.
+Send an email to `astropy-dev <https://groups.google.com/g/astropy-dev>`_
+   announcing the new status.
+In general, this should just point to the APE rather than providing additional decision rationale.

 APE Status
 ..........

+For all the statuses below, the "Decision rationale" section should be updated to reflect the overall community opinion, if applicable, so that new community members can understand why such decision was made.

 An APE's status can be:

 * "Discussion": New APE pull requests should always start in this status.
 This means the APE is currently being considered and a decision has not been made regarding what should be done.

-* "Accepted": If an APE is accepted, either the original author or a Coordination Committee member can change the status and fill in the "Decision rationale" section.
+* "Accepted": Generally, an implementation is expected before a standard-track APE can be considered fully accepted; For proposals that require extensive work that few are willing to perform without some assurance it will be accepted, provisional acceptance is an option (the provision could be clarified under "Decision rationale").
   For standard track, any code implementation of this APE should clearly link back to the APE document in this repository.
-For completeness, the APE could also be updated to add implementation pull requests to its "Implementation" section.
+For completeness, the APE could also be updated later to add any additional implementation pull requests to its "Implementation" section.

-* "Rejected": If it is decided that an APE should be rejected, the original author, a Coordination Committee member, or another community member who voiced objections can change the status and fill in the "Decision rationale" section.
-  The goal is to try to reflect the overall community opinion in the rationale, so that new community members can understand why this decision was made.
+* "Rejected"

 * "Withdrawn": If the APE authors no longer feel that their proposal is feasible, they can choose to withdraw the APE.
+Reason for withdrawal should be clearly stated under "Decision rationale" section.
 A withdrawn APE is in effect equivalent to a Rejected APE in that it will not be implemented.

 * "Superseded": An APE that was accepted but has since become irrelevant